BlogPlaces to visit

 The first is that the most bendy road in Britain is located in Dorset; a 1.5km stretch at Cann Common - so maybe check your tyre treads before tackling it.

 The other fascinating infrastructure titbit is that there are only 5 counties in England that don’t have a motorway, and Dorset is included in that illustrious list.
-So they’ll be no Sunday Drivers annoyingly hogging the middle lane in this county.
+So there won't be any Sunday Drivers annoyingly hogging the middle lane in this county.

 Fan of the hot stuff?
 Love a bit of spice?